intelligence-csd-auth-gr/Optimus-Transformers-Interpretability/README.md

 # Optimus

 This GitHub contains the code of the experiments for our paper, and an example on how to easily use it in your pipeline.
 The folder "[olderVersion](https://github.com/intelligence-csd-auth-gr/Optimus-Transformers-Interpretability/tree/main/olderVersion)" contains the code for the [preliminary version of our paper](https://arxiv.org/abs/2209.10876).
+The trained models used for our experiments can be found [here](https://drive.google.com/drive/folders/1fkNhyVUhalxn3yM6rUCJ5lBD7T88yH6-?usp=sharing)

 <table align="center" cellspacing="0" cellpadding="0" style="border-collapse: collapse !important; border: none !important;">
     <tr style="border: none !important;">